DionatanFelipe/sddm-hacker-theme/README.md

 ### EN

 ## Notes
-* In the main is edited the text and others:
+* In the Main.qml is edited the text and others:

 * 		Text {
 			text: "Bem-vindo a MATRIX"